What Is the Netherlands Commercial Court and How Does It Work?

 How many judges are in the judicial panel of the Netherlands Commercial Court?

-A three-judge panel hears and decides cases brought before the Netherlands Commercial Court.
+A three-judge panel hears and decides cases on the merits brought before the Netherlands Commercial Court.

 How do you start court action before the Netherlands Commercial Court?